castorini/chatty-goose/cqr_t5/README.md

 ```bash
 python cast_preprocess.py <treccastweb/data> <data-split> <output-dir>
 ```
-After transforming the queries, just use the same procedure but replace the `'inputfilename = ...'` with CAsT queries for CQR
+After transforming the queries, just use the same procedure but replace the `'input_filename = ...'` with CAsT queries for CQR inferencing.